About our service

 Eligibility criteria

-- Person being referred must 19 years of age or older, (or referred within six weeks of their 19th birthday).
+- Must be 19 years or older (or within six weeks of their 19th birthday).

-- Anyone with a diagnosed learning disability who needs specialist health support that cannot be met through mainstream services, even with the use of reasonable adjustments.
+- Anyone with a diagnosed significant learning disability who needs specialist health support that cannot be met through mainstream services even with the use of reasonable adjustments.

-- Person being referred must be registered with a Birmingham GP.
+- Must be registered with a Birmingham GP.

 You can make a referral by calling the Learning Disability's Single Point of Access: